tkimhofer/lcmsData/README.md

 `lcmsdata` can be used to test feature detection, retention‑time correction and other pre‑processing steps.
 The `hilicPosUrine` object is convenient for workflows based on the xcms Bioconductor package.

 ## License
 This package is distributed under the MIT License.

-Copyright © 2019 Torben Kimhofer.